-Improving yields through promoting community-wide biodigesters for both fertiliser and clean energy.
+Improving yields through promoting community-wide biodigesters for fertiliser and clean energy.

-Training up Zambian farmers in organic pest management using “push-pull” technology to improve crop yield.
+Training Zambian farmers in organic pest management using “push-pull” technology to improve crop yield.

 This help has come in many different shapes and sizes.
 Everything from running lunch clubs for London school children to bringing safe water to farms in India.
 One thing that’s never changed is that we’ve always worked with incredible partners.See previous projects